-Quick Kettlebell Workout 5
+Quick Kettlebell Workout - Cube Dweller Fitness

 Pressed for time, but want to fit in a workout?
 Try out this quick kettlebell workout.
 It uses a single exercise and a single kettlebell to hit it hard and quick.
 The kettlebell swing leap down is the key to this quick kettlebell workout.